All Episodes

 But like every other one of their global warming predictions, it's years, decades down the road.

-It's not tomorrow or next year, so the snowfall, this blizzard of this past weekend cannot be said to have discredited their story.
+So the snowfall, this blizzard of this past weekend cannot be said to have discredited their story.

-And one of the things that the wacko environmental left has done in the pursuit of wind power is to build these gigantic windmills that need turbine engines to move them, in case the wind doesn't.
+And one of the things that the wacko environmental left has done in the pursuit of wind power is to build these gigantic windmills that need turbine engines to move them in case the wind doesn't.

 What do you do if there isn't any wind?